“All our knowledge has its origins in our perceptions.” – Leonardo Da Vinci

 And it is more complex than either of those imply.

-It is more dimensional that a holistic/reductionist view implies.
+It is more dimensional than a holistic/reductionist view implies.

 To my mind the disasters are not so much caused by the use of reductionism, though being overly reductionist certainly has its problems (understanding the influences of subsystems is an essential part of understanding the operating limits of emergent systems), the biggest issue seems to be an addiction to certainty.